imatix/gsl/README.txt

     </section>...
     </site>

-I've defined a &lt;section&gt; tag that breaks the pages into groups.
+I've defined a `<section>` tag that breaks the pages into groups.
 Now let's jump right in and make ourselves a web site.
 There's no better way to test a model than to try using it.
 As an example, I'll make a new web site for my local grocer, who has decided, finally, to go on-line.

 ### First Draft